crumblbee/pacifist-gog/00-dirt-age.md

 - If you plan on building a water-containment-platform, at least an additional 2500 dirt (about 39 stacks).
 This is somewhat optional, but if you mess up during the warp-age, you can cause squid to spawn and fall into the void.
 If that happens, it feels appropriate for my run to be forfeit, as such an accident could have been prevented by building the water-containment-platform, so I will treat the water-containment-platform as required.
 - A decent amount of additional dirt for bridges and early spawn-chambers.

-Later on, ic2-crops will also require lots of dirt, but it will be easier to get by that point, and we will conveniently be able to farm dirt for an additional 8 hours for basically free while we're transitioning from the dirt-age to the warp-age.
+Later on, ic2-crops will also require lots of dirt, but it will be easier to source then, and we will conveniently be able to farm dirt for an additional 8 hours for basically free while we're transitioning from the dirt-age to the warp-age.

 In total, I decided to get at least 5000 dirt.
 Exploding dirt-creepers is banned by the ruleset.
 At 6 seconds per death, farming 5000 dirt via grave-dirt takes at least 8 hours, _not_ counting time spent idling in the void at night or during thunderstorms.